bediger4000/words/README.md

 and counters like `wc`.

-Once you've got a well-designed text-processing package, the next step is an interpreter that creates channels as necessary, and strings together goroutines running functions.
+Once you've got a well-designed text-processing package, the next step is an interpreter that reads and parses interactive input, creates channels as necessary, and strings together goroutines running functions.
 This sounds rather like a text-processing shell, along the lines of [jq](https://stedolan.github.io/jq/),